 Ammar Abduhamid is a liberal Syrian pro-democracy activist whose anti-regime activities led to his exile in September of 2005.
 He currently lives in Silver Spring, Maryland, with his wife, Khawla Yusuf, and their children, Oula (b.1986) and Mouhanad (b.
 1990).
-He is the founder of the Tharwa Foundation, a nonprofit dedicated to democracy promotion, and is currently a fellow at Foundation for Defense of Democracies.
+He is the founder of the Tharwa Foundation, a nonprofit dedicated to democracy promotion, peace-building and post-conflict reconstruction.

 Ammar was born on May 30, 1966 to a well-known artistic family in Damascus, Syria.
 His mother, Muna Wassef, is a superstar actress known throughout over the Arab World, and his late father, Muhammad Shahine (died on January 17, 2004), was a famous filmmaker and for years the director of the Syrian Foundation for Cinema.